pollination/pollination-docs/model-editor/commands.md

 <summary>Options</summary>

+#### Single Window

+Select to have the windows simplified to a single window within the center of each wall, which matches the overall area of the original windows.

+#### Merge Distance

+The maximum distance between window polygons at which point they will be merged into a single geometry.
+Typically, this value is slightly larger than the window frame and is used to merge neighboring windows together.
+Note that this input has no effect when the "Single Window" option is used.

 #### Delete Interior

-A boolean to note if the interior windows should be removed from the rooms.
+Select to have the interior windows removed from the rooms, which can increase simulation speed in several BEM platforms.

 #### Ignore Skylights

-A boolean to note if the skylights should be ignored during the process of simplifying the windows.
+Select to have the skylights left exactly as they are during the process of simplifying windows.

 #### Ignore Windows

-A boolean to note if the windows should be ignored during the process of simplifying the windows.
+Select to have the windows left exactly as they are during the process of simplifying skylights.

-#### Merge Distance

-The maximum distance between the window and skylight polygons to merge the windows and skylights.

 </details>

-Use this command to simplify windows and skylights.
-This command merges the windows on each face into a single window located in the center of the face.
+Simplify the windows and skylights of a room for either simulation speed or overall model cleanliness.

+Note that this command is not intended to fix invalid or un-simulate-able windows and the "Rebuild apertures" command should be used for these purposes.

 ### ![](../.gitbook/assets/solve-adjacency.svg) Solve adjacency